Analysis | Trump’s path to electoral victory is disappearing. So are his legal avenues.

 The Trump campaign has also claimed (dubiously and without substantiation) that some mail ballots in Nevada were cast by nonresidents or dead people, but even that number is just in the thousands — with Biden’s lead at more than 11,000 votes and likely to grow.

 If this just came down to one state, the path to legal victory would be significantly more plausible, even without a true strategy yet established.
-Getting even a friendly Supreme Court to effectively overturn the results in three or four states would be significantly more difficult for the justices to ever do in good faith, unless there was somehow a legal argument that applied to all of the states.
-But given each state handles its elections differently — for example, the other states besides Pennsylvania don’t accept any mail ballots received after Election Day — that would be an extremely tall order.
+Getting even a friendly Supreme Court to effectively overturn the results in three or four states would be significantly more difficult for the justices to ever do in good faith, unless there were somehow a legal argument that applied to all of the states.
+But, given that each state handles its elections differently — for example, the other states besides Pennsylvania don’t accept any mail ballots received after Election Day — that would be an extremely tall order.

-It’s long been said that Democrats wanted a resounding victory to foreclose any legal challenges the Trump campaign could throw at them.
-It’s not as resounding as Democrats hoped, but the number of states involved appears to be giving them plenty of cushion if the Trump campaign does actually mount some kind of coherent strategy — which, it bears emphasizing, is very much in doubt at this point.
+It has long been said that Democrats wanted a resounding victory to foreclose any legal challenges the Trump campaign could throw at them.
+It’s not as resounding as Democrats hoped, but the number of states involved appears to be giving them plenty of cushion if the Trump campaign does mount some kind of coherent strategy — which, it bears emphasizing, is very much in doubt at this point.